Aging Dog Care

 Once you become

-very familiar with the routine indicators of your aging dog's life, including what goes in and what comes out,
+very familiar with the routine indicators of your senior dog's life, including what goes in and what comes out,

 you will quickly notice any changes that occur.

-Inevitably in aging dogs, there will be some
+Inevitably in older dogs, there will be some

 physical signs of aging.
 Stiff joints or arthritis are common dog health problems, but there is a lot that can be